 Both Generation Alpha, also known as the “digital natives,” and Generation Z, also known as the iGeneration, have grown up in a world where technology and the internet have been a part of their daily lives.
 However, there are some key differences between the two generations that set them apart.

-- Age: Generation Alpha is born between 2013 and 2025, while Generation Z is born between 1997 and 2012.
+- Age: Generation Alpha was born between the birth years of 2013 and 2025, while Generation Z was born between 1997 and 2012.
 Again, this is not a definitive timeline but is close enough to group together life experiences for these global generations.

-- Tech-savviness: Both generations are highly proficient with technology and the internet, but Generation Alpha has grown up with even more advanced technology and the internet, making them even more tech-savvy than Generation Z. It is important to note that the level of proficiency and understanding of technology can vary greatly among individuals within each generation.
+- Tech-savviness: Both generations are highly proficient with technology and the internet, but Generation Alpha has grown up with even more advanced technology and the internet, making them even more tech-savvy than Generation Z, especially over the past decade.
+It is important to note that the level of proficiency and understanding of technology can vary greatly among individuals within each generation.

-Proficiency with technology and the internet is not just determined by the availability of technology but also by the opportunities and access to education, resources, and support.
+Proficiency with technology and the internet is not just determined by the availability of technology and the smart phone, but also by the opportunities and access to education, resources, and support.
 Therefore, proficiency and tech-savviness are not only determined by the availability of technology but also by the opportunities and access to education, resources, and support.

 - Diverse: Generation Alpha is even more diverse and globally-minded than Generation Z, which is already considered the most diverse generation in history.
 Generation Alpha is the first generation to be born into a world where technology and the internet have always been a constant presence, making it easier to connect with people from different backgrounds and cultures.
 Additionally, many Generation Alpha kids come from multiracial and multicultural families, which also contributes to their diversity.